awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-existing-stack.md

 ```

 ## Import an existing resource into a stack using the AWS Management Console<a name="resource-import-existing-stack-console"></a>

+**Note**
+The AWS CloudFormation console doesn't support the use of the intrinsic function Fn::Transform when importing resources\.
+You can use the AWS Command Line Interface to import resources that use of the intrinsic function Fn::Transform\.

 1. Sign in to the AWS Management Console and open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.